Skip to main content

 NV Access

-Blind and low-vision people install NV Access's free, open-source NVDA screen reader to navigate Windows when commercial screen readers cost over a thousand dollars -- while web developers adopt it as a testing tool to catch accessibility failures before launch.
+Blind and low-vision people install NV Access's free, open-source NVDA screen reader to navigate Windows when commercial screen readers cost over a thousand dollars, and web developers adopt it as a testing tool to catch accessibility failures before launch.

 What it is